Triangular decompositions: Reedy algebras and quasi-hereditary algebras: Reedy algebras

 For algebras $A^+$ and $A^-$ as in the previous example, satisfying conditions (i) and (ii) in the definition of Reedy algebra, one may again set $A\coloneqq\bigoplus_{l=0}^n A^+ e_l \otimes_k e_l A^-$, as a vector space, containing $A^+$ and $A^-$ (as subspaces).
 But now one may try to define the product on $A$ more generally, by setting $b \times c$ for $b \in \rad(A^-)$ and $c \in \rad(A^+)$ to be a possibly non-trivial linear combination of elements in $A$, and again keeping the multiplications in $A^+$, $A^-$ and $S$.
 To get in this way an associative algebra $A$ needs strong assumptions on the linear combinations being used in the definition of this multiplication.
 If $A$ becomes an associative algebra in this way, it contains $A^+$ and $A^-$ as subalgebras and automatically has the desired Reedy decomposition.
 Such a construction has been carried out, under strong assumptions, for instance in \cite{KXtwisted}, and shown to work for Temperley--Lieb algebras as well as for q-Schur algebras of finite representation type.
 Other examples of algebras with such a Reedy decomposition are the twisted double incidence algebras introduced and studied by Deng and Xi (\cite{DengXi}). \end{example}

-A finite-dimensional $k$--algebra $\Lambda$ is called \textit{elementary} if $\Lambda/\rad(\Lambda)$ is isomorphic to a product of copies of the field $k$.
+A finite-dimensional $k$--algebra $\Lambda$ is called \textit{elementary} if the $k$--algebra $\Lambda/\rad(\Lambda)$ is isomorphic to a product of copies of the field $k$ (or, equivalently if every simple $\Lambda$--module is one-dimensional over $k$).
 This implies that the algebra $\Lambda$ is basic, and the converse holds under the additional assumption that $k$ is an algebraically closed field.

 \begin{lemma} Let $(A,A^+,A^-)$ be a Reedy $k$--algebra with a complete set $E\coloneqq\{e_0,e_1,\dots,e_n\}$ of pairwise orthogonal idempotents, as in Definition~\ref{def:Reedy}.
 Then the algebras $A^+$ and $A^-$ are elementary, both having $E$ as a complete set of primitive pairwise orthogonal idempotents.